Best Backpacking Tent UK 2025

 Sleeping Size - 2.7sqm

-Cons - Price, tapered design
+Cons - Expensive, tapered foot area

-Overall - Excellent pure hiking tent
+Overall - An excellent, performance-focused hiking tent

 MSR Access 2